Dimers and analytic torsion I: Electric correlators

 \end{enumerate} \end{Lem} Remark that $\overline{f_{k,\bar\chi}}$ is also discrete holomorphic and $\chi$-multivalued, and that $\overline{f_{\bar\chi}}=\tau f_\chi$.
 Let us also point out that if $b$ is a black vertex adjacent to the singularity,

-ie plugging $b$ in the leading term of the asymptotic expansion of $f_{k,\chi}$ yields the correct value up to the positive multiplicative constant $\frac{(-1)^k\pi}{\Gamma(s-k)\sin(\pi s)}$.
+ie plugging $b$ in the leading term of the asymptotic expansion of $f_{k,\chi}$ yields the correct value up to the positive multiplicative constant $\frac{(-1)^k\pi}{\Gamma(s-k)\sin(\pi s)}=\Gamma(k+1-s)$.

-\begin{proof} \begin{enumerate} \item Let $f\in(\C^{M_B})$ be bounded with $\rK f=0$.
-Then a local computation shows that $f_{|M_V}$ is harmonic except at $x_0$, the vertex of $\Gamma$ adjacent to the marked edge of $\Lambda$.
-Consequently, $f_{|M_V}$ decays at infinity and is proportional to $G_\chi(.,x_0)$.
+\begin{proof} \begin{enumerate} \item Let $f\in(\C^{M_B})_\chi$ be bounded with $\rK f=0$.
+Then a local computation (see Section \ref{sss:finitediff}) shows that $f_{|M_V}$ is harmonic except at $x_0$, the vertex of $\Gamma$ adjacent to the marked edge of $\Lambda$.
+Consequently (Lemma \ref{Lem:chirharmest}), $f_{|M_V}$ decays at infinity and is proportional to $G_\chi(.,x_0)$.
 Besides $f_{|M_F}$ is locally given as the harmonic conjugate of $f_{|M_F}$ and is thus given modulo a global additive constant (on the lift to the universal cover).
 This additive constant is determined by the fact that $f_{|M_F}$ is $\chi$-multivalued.
-Thus the space of bounded harmonic functions in $(\C^{M_B})$ is at most one-dimensional.
+Thus the space of bounded holomorphic functions in $(\C^{M_B})_\chi$ is at most one-dimensional.

-We need to exhibit a non trivial holomorphic function.
-Adapting the argument for the construction of $\uK^{-1}$ in \cite{Ken_isoradial} (see also \cite{SmiChe_isoradial}, Appendix A, which we follow more closely), we use an integral representation involving the ``special" discrete holomorphic functions (or {\em discrete exponentials}).
+We then simply need to exhibit a non-trivial holomorphic function.
+Adapting the argument for the construction of $\uK^{-1}$ in Section 4.2 of \cite{Ken_isoradial} (see also \cite{SmiChe_isoradial}, Appendix A, which we follow more closely), we use an integral representation involving the ``special" discrete holomorphic functions (or {\em discrete exponentials}).
 Recall that the singularity is located at $v_0=0$, the midpoint of an edge of $\Lambda$ which abuts $x_0\in\Gamma$ and $y_0\in\Gamma^\dg$ (thus $x_0=-y_0$).
-For a parameter $\lambda$, we set
+For a parameter $\lambda\in\C$, we set

 and for $x\in\Gamma$, $y\in\Gamma^\dg$ adjacent,